-Highmark Health's VITAL Innovation Program validates effective drug-free treatment for panic attacks
+Highmark Health's VITAL Innovation Platform validates effective drug-free treatment for panic attacks

 At 12 months post-treatment, participants’ total medical costs reduced by 50 percent, ER costs by 64 percent, and medication costs by 53 percent.